jedisct1/libsodium-doc/internals/README.md

 For these reasons, ABI stability is critical:

 * Symbols must not be removed from non-minimal builds without changing the major version of the library.
-Symbols may not be replaced with macros either.
+Symbols must not be replaced with macros either.
 * However, symbols that will eventually be removed can be tagged with GCC's `deprecated` attribute.
 They can also be removed from minimal builds.
 * A data structure must considered opaque from an application perspective, and a structure size cannot change if that size was previously exposed as a constant.
 Structures whose size are subject to changes must only expose their size through a function.